jmakino/simdsort/README.md

 r is the pointer to the array of int64_t to be sorted n is the number of elements

+## Note

+This source is in pure C and no care for name collision is done.

 ## Algorithm